Nahteee/Pet_Adoption_Centre_Website_SDP/README.md

 5. View submitted applications and their status
 6. Edit page details
 7. View approved centre pages as member
+8. Centre page comments

 **TODO**
-1. Centre page comments
-2. Page design
+1. Page design

 **CHANGES TO DATABASE**
 1. Added a new column in centre_pages called centre_pic with the mediumblob data type
-2. Probably need to add a new table called centre_images...
-3. Added auto increment for ID column
+2. Added auto increment for ID column
+3. Added new column to centre_comments called centre_ID

 **INTEGRATION NOTES**
 - User_ID values in some files have to be replaced with session values from login
-- Files affected: centreform.html, centreinsert.php, viewappmember.php, viewpages.php, centreowner.php, editpage.php
+- Files affected: centreform.html, centreinsert.php, viewappmember.php, viewpages.php, centreowner.php, editpage.php, viewpages.php

 **BUGS**
 1. Submitting and editing applications - forms are vulnerable to an SQL injection(do NOT enter single quotation marks) page works otherwise.